Your Journey to Becoming a Counselor

 Your Approach to Counseling

-I am interested in working with adolescents and adults within the following areas:
+I am interested in working with adolescents and young adults who are encountering:

 I am in the process of receiving my certificate in Gestalt Equine Psychotherapy from the Gestalt Equine Institute of the Rockies.

 Member of the American Counseling Association.